 The 2019 novel coronavirus (2019-nCoV) outbreak is an emerging, rapidly evolving situation and the Centers for Disease Control (CDC) is providing updated information as it becomes available.

-Although there are 5 positive cases in the United States (Washington, California, Arizona and Illinois), to date THERE ARE NO PERSONS POTENTIALLY EXPOSED OR INFECTED WITH 2019-nCoV IN HAWAII.
-The individuals identified in the US had recently traveled to Wuhan, China, and there is no evidence of transmission within the US.
-There is no cause for alarm, and the campus will continue to follow the recommendations of the World Health Organization, CDC and local authorities throughout the world and are ready to make adjustments as needed.
+There is no cause for alarm and the university will continue to follow the recommendations of the World Health Organization, CDC and local authorities throughout the world and are ready to make adjustments as needed.